 find that coevolutionary dynamics may significantly differ from the dynamics arising from the sole evolution of

-one animal species.
 All in all, our work shed light on several key mechanisms underlying the eco-evolutionary dynamics of

 mutualistic-antagonistic communities, plant-pollinator-herbivore in particular.
 For instance, our results unravel